-First Lady, Jill Biden reveals White House Christmas Tree
+First Lady Jill Biden reveals White House Christmas Tree

 Latest Weather Blog

-First Lady, Jill Biden reveals White House Christmas Tree
+First Lady Jill Biden reveals White House Christmas Tree

-Christmas is in full swing at the White House, Monday.
+Christmas is in full swing at the White House.

 First Lady Jill Biden took to Twitter to share a shot of a glimmering Christmas tree in the historic Blue Room.